Dengyuemed/dengyuemed.github.io/_posts/2026-06-16-how-can-a-box-of-medicine-travel-thousands-of-miles-the-power-behind-pharmaceutical-logistics-coverage.md

 image: "/assets/images/how-can-a-box-of-medicine-travel-thousands-of-miles-the-power-behind-pharmaceutical-logistics-coverage.png"
 ---

-# How Can a Box of Medicine Travel Thousands of Miles?
-The Power Behind Pharmaceutical Logistics Coverage

 When a patient receives a box of medicine from a hospital pharmacy, they rarely realize that the medication may have already traveled thousands—or even tens of thousands—of kilometers.
 From manufacturing facilities to distribution centers, from international transportation to last-mile delivery, medicines often pass through multiple stages before they can be safely and promptly delivered to patients.

 In today’s rapidly evolving global pharmaceutical industry, the demand for international distribution of innovative drugs, biologics, rare disease treatments, and high-value specialty medicines continues to grow.
 For pharmaceutical companies, developing an excellent medicine is only the first step.
 Ensuring that the product reaches patients around the world efficiently and safely is equally important and has become a key measure of competitiveness.